akuhara/HypoTremorMCMC/README.md

 determining the source locations tremor signals without clear phase onsets.
 The details of the method is provided in a preprint
 [(Akuhara et al. 2023, EarthArXiv)](https://doi.org/10.31223/X59S9J).

-## Installation and Usage
+## Installation

-To use the software, you will need to have a Fortran compiler, OpenMPI, and FFTW installed on your system.
+To install the software, you need to have a Fortran compiler, OpenMPI, and FFTW installed on your system.

-Here are the steps to install and run the program:

-### Installation

 1. Clone the repository to your local machine:
 ```